Scoliosis & Genetics

 The general consensus among experts is that instead of being genetic, scoliosis is ‘familial.’
 This means that the chance of developing scoliosis can increase if someone in the family possesses scoliosis.

 Scoliosis is usually considered a mysterious or complex condition as a result of many factors, and etiology is one of them.
 Although scoliosis tends to run in families, it is important to remember that families share many things apart from their genes.
-They share lifestyle, spaces, diet, posture, response to stress, and socioeconomic factors amongst others.
+They share lifestyle, spaces, diet, posture, response to stress, and socioeconomic factors among others.

 Twin studies reveal that one identical twin can develop scoliosis while the other does not — despite sharing the same genes.
 In cases where both twins develop scoliosis, one can display a particular curvature, while the other possesses a different type and severity of the curvature.